- About the AGH

 William Blair Bruce (Canadian 1859-1906), The Phantom Hunter 1888, oil on canvas, Bruce Memorial, 1914.

 On January 31, 1914, the Municipal Gallery of Hamilton was incorporated with an annual budget of $1,000 for its operation, maintenance and collection.
-The first municipal gallery was housed with the Hamilton Museum in five rooms on the second floor of the Hamilton Public Library Building on James Street South, which was not used at the time.
-The Gallery continued to be located there for the next 33 years in quarters described as “dusty, dreary, and dead”.
+The first municipal gallery was housed in the Hamilton Museum in five rooms on the second floor of the disused Hamilton Public Library Building on Main Street, just west of James St. The Gallery continued to be located there for the next 33 years in quarters described as “dusty, dreary, and dead”.

 R.A.
 Robertson, Chairman of the Board of Directors, reported in 1924, “We were not able to buy any pictures this year.
 We bought one last year, and one the year before.
 We ought to make the city understand that we are carrying a trust for it.
 The city does not live by bread alone.”
 In 1929, the City increased the Gallery’s annual operating grant from $1,000 to $1,240, a level which remained constant until 1947.
 During the Great Depression in the 1930s and the Second World War, the Gallery continued to struggle.
 Because of the age and unsafe condition of the old Library building the Gallery was unable to attract neither premier exhibitions nor patrons willing to contribute to the permanent collection.
 Over the decades the Board sought to move the operation to more suitable facilities, including Gage Park, the Royal Botanical Gardens, and even Gore Park, but the financing for the rebuilding remained elusive.

-Art Gallery of Hamilton circa 1914 located on the second floor of the Hamilton Public Library Building on Main Street West.
+The Art Gallery of Hamilton, circa 1914, located on the second floor of the old Hamilton Public Library Building on Main Street West.
 Photo courtesy Hamilton Public Library Local History Archives.